Hey Kids (Start Here)

 The need to get out of the enclosed space was overwhelming.

-“I might be a little claustrophobic,” Volker admitted, doing his best not to hyperventilate.
+“I might be a little claustrophobic.”
+Volker did his best not to hyperventilate.

-Rush, a dark outline against the lighted panel of the back wall, snapped two fingers against the glowing glyphs.
+Rush, a dark outline against the golden glow of the back wall, smacked the back of two fingers against the shining glyphs.
 “If you immediately know the candlelight is fire,” he said, “the meal was cooked a long time ago.”

 “Relax, Dr. Volker.”
 Rush ran his hands fluidly over illuminated panels, as though he was playing an instrument.
-Two counterposed sweeps and—
+Two counterposed, rainbow-hued sweeps and—

 The opposite door unlocked with a sound like a gunshot.